Key Takeaways

 Although dissolution and asset liquidation are often necessary strategic decisions, the board faces multiple risks that can expose its members to legal, financial, and reputational liabilities.
 Liability exposure arises primarily from potential breaches of fiduciary duties, including failure to act in the best interest of creditors and shareholders or improper handling of asset sales.

 Missteps in compliance with statutory requirements can trigger personal liability for board members.
-Additionally, reputational risk is significant, as stakeholders may perceive the board’s actions as mismanagement or lack of transparency, damaging trust and future professional standing.
+Reputational risk is significant, as stakeholders may perceive the board’s actions as mismanagement or lack of transparency, damaging trust and future professional standing.

 Failure to adequately communicate and document decisions intensifies these risks.
-Furthermore, inadequate valuation or disposal of assets can lead to claims of undervaluation or fraud.
+Inadequate valuation or disposal of assets can lead to claims of undervaluation or fraud.
 The board must exercise rigorous oversight, maintain thorough records, and engage legal and financial experts to mitigate these exposures.

 Frequently Asked Questions